 String bands have been a feature of the Christmas carolling traditions of communities in the English Southern Pennines for at least 250 years.
 Their accompaniment not only draws on styles of playing associated with the sacred contexts of vernacular psalmody and hymnody but also from the milieux of secular traditions.
 In contrast to the monodic ‘ballad’ carols recorded by folk song collectors in the early part of the twentieth century, these carols and the manner of their performance are wholly dependent on group interaction and characterised by part singing and the playing of parts.
 In this presentation I will trace the development of carol bands and examine their performance in terms of style, group dynamics, and repertoire.
 I will focus on characteristic features such as the musical introductions and interludes between verses, known as ‘symphonies’, drawing on evidence from manuscript sources, field recordings, and photographs.
 I will conclude with a consideration of their legacy and their influence on contemporary tradition.

-‘The History of Monymusk, Fiddle Tune and Dance
+‘The History of Monymusk, Fiddle Tune and Dance’

-The tune entitled “Sir Archibald Grant of Monymusk’s Reel/Strathspey” was composed by Daniel (Donald) Dow (1732–83) in 1776 and published in his Thirty Seven New Reels and Strathspeys, ca. 1780.
-The tune became immediately and immensely popular, in Scotland, in England, in Ireland, in the United States, and in Canada, and has remained part of these fiddle repertoires to the present day.
-Not without changes, of course, as might be expected from a far-travelled tune.
+The tune entitled ‘Sir Archibald Grant of Monymusk’s Reel/Strathspey’ was composed by Daniel (Donald) Dow (1732–83) in 1776 and published in his Thirty Seven New Reels and Strathspeys, ca. 1780.
+The tune became immediately and immensely popular in Scotland, England, Ireland, the United States, and Canada, and has remained part of these fiddle repertoires to the present day, though not without changes, of course, as might be expected from a far-travelled tune.
 Since dance has always been an element of this tune’s identity, the dances for which it is played are also integral to its structure and form.
 The dances also change, depending both on the cultural-geographical locus and on the application of the music to the dancing.
-In Scotland, strathspeys have been associated with Reels, Flings and Country Dances, of which Monymusk is an old and beloved favorite (first published by John Preston in London c.
+In Scotland, strathspeys have been associated with reels, flings, and country dances, of which Monymusk is an old and beloved favourite (first published by John Preston in London, c.
 1786).
-The tune became a Highland in Donegal, Ireland, played for dancing a schottishce or a barn dance.
+The tune became a Highland in Donegal, Ireland, played for dancing a schottische or a barn dance.
 More dramatically, in Canada and the United States, the tune shape-shifted into a reel or a breakdown played for contra dances in New England and the Midwest throughout the nineteenth and early twentieth centuries.
-Following the American Contra Dance revival of the 1970s and the creation of “modern” contra dances that displaced the older repertoire, a new interest in the old Contra Dance Money Musk has occurred in recent years, and this again widely-known so-called Contra Chestnut has sparked this writer’s interest in the dance and the tune’s development.
-The question of how this complicated relationship between the fiddle tune and the dance style has been a mutually developing and reinforcing interchange is investigated in this essay.
+Following the American Contra Dance revival of the 1970s and the creation of ‘modern’ contra dances that displaced the older repertoire, a new interest in the old Contra Dance Money Musk has occurred in recent years, and this again widely-known so-called Contra Chestnut has sparked my interest in the dance and the tune’s development.
+The question of how this complicated relationship between the fiddle tune and the dance style has been a mutually developing and reinforcing interchange is investigated in this presentation.

-This paper shows how baila caught the pulse of the postcolonial dynamics of Sri Lanka through an analysis of the historical and musicological context.
-The Portuguese encounter with Sri Lanka in the Early Modern Age has left strong impressions on the Island’s socioculture.
+This paper shows how baila caught the pulse of the post-colonial dynamics of Sri Lanka through an analysis of the historical and musicological context.
+The Portuguese encounter with Sri Lanka in the Early Modern Age has left strong impressions on the island’s socio-culture.
 Of the 150 years (1505–1658) that is taken as the Portuguese Era, domination was only for sixty years.
 The most vibrant Portuguese impact has been on popular music – chorus baila (generally known as baila).
 Whilst taking ethnographic and historical approaches to map the evolutionary path of chorus baila, consideration will be given to the centrality of stringed instruments (violin and guitar) in performance.
 The origins of baila will be considered based on the socio-religious and cultural factors of the composer of baila which swept post-independent Sri Lanka off its feet.
-Irresistible rhythms of the baila draws onlookers to the dance floor uniting an inevitably heterogeneous people situated at the crossroads of the Indian Ocean.
-Other genres that influenced the composition of baila will be included in theorising on the diversity engulfed by this postcolonial genre which transcends ethnic, religious and age barriers.
+Irresistible rhythms of the baila draw onlookers to the dance floor uniting an inevitably heterogeneous people situated at the crossroads of the Indian Ocean.
+Other genres that influenced the composition of baila will be included in theorising the diversity engulfed by this post-colonial genre which transcends ethnic, religious, and age barriers.

-‘The Big Fiddle: Why the Viola is an Instrument in its Own Right
+‘The Big Fiddle: Why the Viola is an Instrument in its Own Right’

-‘The New Traditional School in Scotland: Fiddle Perspectives on Innovation and Artistry
+‘The New Traditional School in Scotland: Fiddle Perspectives on Innovation and Artistry’